jakub-siwiec/email-mass-sender/envkeysfiles/README.md

 // A full name (including extension such as .pdf) of the attachment file ATTACHMENT_FILE_NAME

+// A full name (including .html extension) of the title template file to use for an unknown recipient GENERAL_EMAIL_TITLE_FILE_NAME

+// A full name (including .html extension) of the body template file to use for an unknown recipient GENERAL_EMAIL_BODY_FILE_NAME

-// A full name (including .html extension) of the title template file EMAIL_TITLE_FILE_NAME
+// A full name (including .html extension) of the title template file to use for a known recipient PERSONAL_EMAIL_TITLE_FILE_NAME

-// A full name (including .html extension) of the body template file EMAIL_BODY_FILE_NAME
+// A full name (including .html extension) of the body template file to use for a known recipient PERSONAL_EMAIL_BODY_FILE_NAME

 // Hunter API key which can be obtained from Hunter.io account HUNTER_API_KEY